dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/faq.md

 - v14 has changed a good amount of their default styling rules.
 Updating would require us to refactor a good amount of SCSS code.
 We are currently on v13.

-### Storybook

-The Storybook setup is using the default `@storybook/preset-scss` addon with the recommended dependencies.
-But for some reason, we can't use the latest versions of the following dependencies:

-- `sass-loader` v10.2.0
-- `style-loader` v2.0.0
-- `css-loader` v5.2.7

-We get else this error:

-> Type Error: this.getOptions is not a function for style-loader

 ## Babel

 Due to this bug: https://github.com/babel/babel/issues/11394 we add `.png,.snap` so they not get copied: `--extensions '.js,.ts,.tsx,.png,.snap'`